llamanodes/web3-proxy/README.md

 # web3_proxy

-Web3_proxy is a fast caching and load balancing proxy for web3 (Ethereum or similar) JsonRPC servers.
+Web3_proxy is a fast caching and load-balancing proxy designed for web3 (Ethereum or similar) JsonRPC servers.

-**Under construction!** This code is under active development.
-If you want to run this proxy youself, send us a message on [Discord](https://discord.llamanodes.com/) and I can explain things that aren't documented yet.
-Most RPC methods are supported, but filters are coming soon.
-And of course, more tests are always needed.
+**Under construction!** Please note that the code is currently under active development.
+If you wish to run the proxy yourself, please send us a message on Discord, and we can explain things that aren't documented yet.
+Most RPC methods are currently supported, though filters will be added soon.
+Additionally, more tests are always needed.

-Signed transactions (eth_sendRawTransaction) are sent in parallel to the configured private RPCs (NeoC, Eden, Ethermine, Flashbots, etc.).
+Signed transactions `(eth_sendRawTransaction)` are sent in parallel to the configured private RPCs (NeoC, Eden, BloxRoute, Flashbots, etc.).
+A tiering and more intelligent routing system is under active development.

-All other requests are sent to an RPC server on the latest block (llamanodes, alchemy, moralis, rivet, your own node, or one of many other providers).
-If multiple servers are in sync, they are prioritized by `active_requests` and request latency.
-Note that this means that the fastest server is most likely to serve requests and slow servers are unlikely to ever get any requests.
+All other requests are sent to an RPC server that is currently on the latest block (LlamaNodes, Alchemy, Moralis, Rivet, your node, or one of many other providers).
+If multiple servers are in sync, we prioritize servers based on their `active_requests` and request latency.
+Please keep in mind that this means that the fastest server is most likely to serve requests, while slower servers are unlikely to ever receive any requests.

-Each server has different limits to configure.
-The `soft_limit` is the number of parallel active requests where a server starts to slow down.
-The `hard_limit` is where a server starts giving rate limits or other errors.
+Each server has different limits that can be configured.
+The `soft_limit` is the number of parallel active requests where a server starts to slow down, while the `hard_limit` is where a server starts giving rate limits or other errors.

 ## Quick development